-Ignoring this signal or overriding it with coffee and energy drinks is what we usually do — but this drains our physical and mental resources, opening way to fatigue and burnout.
+Ignoring this signal or overriding it with coffee and energy drinks is what we usually do — but this drains our physical and mental resources, opening the way to fatigue and burnout.
 That’s why structuring our work in short sprints of active work followed by several minutes of rest naturally maintains physical and mental energy levels, allowing us to accomplish more.

-According to Tony Schwartz, the founder of The Energy Project, the natural duration of the human energy cycle equals to 90 minutes.
+According to Tony Schwartz, the founder of The Energy Project, the natural duration of the human energy cycle equals 90 minutes.
 In this interval, we move from perfect concentration and full energy to psychological fatigue.
 Schwartz sees an opportunity for workflow optimization in adapting our work cycles to the 90-minute body cycles.
 He calls this approach “pulse and pause”.
 Others limit this active period to 52 and even 25 minutes.
-Just like in sport, you can start with shorter period and slowly grow it up when you feel you can maintain your full focus longer.
+Just like in sport, you can start with a shorter period and slowly grow it up when you feel you can maintain your full focus longer.

-But don’t miss the moment to take a pause and recharge body and mind.
+But don’t miss the moment to take a pause and recharge your body and mind.
 As surprisingly as it can sound, taking more breaks is an efficient method to get more work done.
-Adapting daily routine to the natural body cycles instead of overriding and breaking them is an easy and natural way to increase productivity and improve performance.
+Adapting daily routines to the natural body cycles instead of overriding and breaking them is an easy and natural way to increase productivity and improve performance.

 Pomodoro and creativity

 These patterns of work manifest even brighter when it comes to creative tasks that require constant decision-making.
 The most challenged part of the brain of creative workers is prefrontal cortex, the “thinking” section responsible for concentration, logical thinking, and decision making.
-Its work involves a lot of responsibility and focus on the end result, so no wonder it gets depleted.
-That’s why creative workers, such as writers, developers, designers etc., being overwhelmed with information and facing distraction challenges, often suffer from willpower issues and experience decision fatigue.
+Its work involves a lot of responsibility and focuses on the end result, so no wonder it gets depleted.
+That’s why creative workers, such as writers, developers, designers, etc., being overwhelmed with information and facing distraction challenges, often suffer from willpower issues and experience decision fatigue.

 Short work periods increase focus and make efforts more targeted to the final result.
-They also prevent the brain from distracting: knowing that there’s not much time ahead, it’s easier to focus on work instead of browsing the web, chatting with colleagues etc.
+They also prevent the brain from distracting: knowing that there’s not much time ahead, it’s easier to focus on work instead of browsing the web, chatting with colleagues, etc.

 Breaks recharge the brain and help find better solutions for work tasks.
 Switching off from work frees up brain resources for finding better solutions and boosts inspiration.
 It also helps see the task in a new way — and find a better approach to it.